gbs4ever/gbs4ever.github.io/_posts/2019-11-03-programing_languages.markdown

 ---
 layout: post
 title:      "Programing  languages"
-date:       2019-11-03 21:39:06 +0000
+date:       2019-11-03 16:39:07 -0500
 permalink:  programing_languages
 ---

-Learning any programming language is not just about the syntax but more about what is really going on under the hood. pass by value,   pass by reference, mutable  or immutable.
+Learning any programming language is not just about the syntax but more about what is really going on under the hood. **pass by value,   pass by reference, mutable  or immutable**.
 Why is this so important ?

-You might say why I can write and read the code,if you don’t understand what is really going you will be very confused by many bugs and  will have trouble even finding them.
+You might say why, I can write and read the code?
+If you don’t understand what is really going on you will be very confused by manyof the bugs and will even have trouble finding them.

 * Mutable - the value can be changed
 * Immutable - the value cant be changed